tiliajs/tilia/website/src/pages/docs.md

 ## Goals and Non-goals

-<strong class="text-green-300">The goal</strong> with Tilia is to be minimal
-and fast while staying out of the way.
+<strong class="text-green-300">The goal</strong> with Tilia is to be minimal\* and fast while staying out of the way.
 A special effort was made to keep the API simple and intuitive.

-We haven't measured the performance of the library yet, but everything was designed to make it as fast and lightweight as possible.
-If someone wants to help us benchmarking, we'd be happy to add this information to the documentation. {.story}
+- 8KB minified {.story}

 <strong class="text-pink-300/80">Non-goal</strong> Tilia is not a framework.